xyugroup/developer.chrome.com/site/en/blog/fugu-showcase/index.md

 the underlying operating system platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.

-But what are examples of some of the apps that make use of these capabilities?
-The Project Fugu API Showcase embedded below is sourced by community submissions and contains a filterable list of apps that make use of one or more APIs that were developed in the context of the project.
-You can propose missing apps by submitting them via an
+But what are examples of some of the apps that use these capabilities?
+The Project Fugu API Showcase, embedded below, is sourced by community submissions and contains a filterable list of apps that use one or more APIs that were developed in the context of the project.
+You can propose additional apps by submitting them via an
 [anonymous form](https://docs.google.com/forms/d/e/1FAIpQLScNd1rClbmFWh6FcMmjUNrwg9RLz8Jk4BkHz_-EOpmkVd_-9g/viewform).
-Submissions are reviewed on a regular basis and the showcase will be updated accordingly.
+Submissions are reviewed regularly and the showcase will be updated accordingly.

 You can launch each app by clicking the app's name, the app's preview image, or the **Launch app** link.
 For many apps, you can also see the source code by clicking **Source code**.
 On supporting